visserle/pain-measurement/README.md

-mpad
+# work in progess
 ==============================

-Mobile Pain Assessment Device

-Project Organization
+Project Organization (not up-to-date)
 ------------

     ├── LICENSE